ArchipelagoMW/Archipelago/worlds/dark_souls_3/docs/en_Dark Souls III.md

 ## What Dark Souls III items can appear in other players' worlds?

-Every unique items from Dark Souls III can appear in other player's worlds, such as a piece of armor, an upgraded weapon a key item.
+Every unique item from Dark Souls III can appear in other player's worlds, such as a piece of armor, an upgraded weapon, or a key item.

 ## What does another world's item look like in Dark Souls III?